amdegroot/Puzzled/README.md

 # Puzzled
-A mobile app with fun brainteasers and puzzles.
+An iOS app with fun brainteasers and puzzles.